22 Jun Tracking Tahoe’s Lone Wolverine

-Nearly a decade after his discovery, the lone wolverine near Tahoe remains an unsolved mystery
+Nearly a decade after his discovery, Buddy the wolverine remains an unsolved mystery

 On a cold February day in 2008, then-graduate student Katie Moriarty was scanning through images from her 20 remote cameras set up throughout Sagehen Experimental Forest near Tahoe when something caught her eye.

 “I think my initial reaction was shock and awe,” says Moriarty, an Oregon State University grad who is now doing post-graduate work at the U.S. Forest Service Pacific Northwest Research Station.

 Studying martens, a small relative of weasels that typically move about in trees, Moriarty found herself staring at a picture of a much larger member of the Mustelidae family, one that hadn’t been seen in the Sierra Nevada—or California—since 1922.